Giving to Jewish Studies at MSU

 This past year the MSU Jewish Studies Program achieved a significant milestone by raising sufficient funds to establish an Endowed Chair in Holocaust Studies and European Jewish History at Michigan State.
 With a lead gift from the Audrey and William Farber Family Foundation of Franklin, Michigan in the amount of $1.5 million and matching gifts totaling $500,000, we were able to begin an international search for a professor to fill the Chair.
 The selection process is underway.
 The new Holocaust Chair will teach in MSU’s renowned James Madison College and in the Department of History.
 It will also be a new core position in Jewish Studies.
 This is one of only 20 such positions in the United States.

 In order to make this position viable for many generations to come, we are seeking additional support between $500,000 and $1 million.
 All funds for this position are invested in an endowment that generates approximately 5% per year to be used for salary, benefits and research support.
-In order to recruit and hire the very best for this position we are asking your help to make sure that future generations of MSU students have the opportunity to learn from the lessons of the Holocaust.
+In order to retain the current faculty holding this position, and enable her salary to keep up with promotions, we are asking your help to make sure that future generations of MSU students have the opportunity to learn from the lessons of the Holocaust.
 Interested donors with the capacity and passion to help can pay off a pledge of $10,000, $50,000, $100,000, $200,000 or any other amount over a three to five year period.
 Please contact us if this appeals to you.

 Jewish Studies Discretionary (General) Fund